 Notice!
-Due to overwhelming demand, as of 12/04/2018 I am temporarily closing my practice to new patients (not counting those whom I have already scheduled).
-If you wish you may send me a message asking to be wait-listed and I will contact you when I am again ready to schedule new patients.
-(I apologize for the inconvenience.)
+Due to overwhelming demand, I have found it necessary to limit the number of new patients I am accepting in my practice.
+If you wish you may send me a message asking to be wait-listed and I will contact you once a spot becomes available.
+As of January 2019, anticipated wait-list times are on the order of 6-8 weeks.
+(I apologize for any inconvenience.)

-If you are looking for a Direct Primary Care doctor but functional medicine is not an important consideration for you, please be aware that Dr. Matthew Hong will be opening up his new Family Medicine practice alongside mine and accepting new patients in the next couple of weeks.
+If you are looking for a Direct Primary Care doctor but functional medicine is not an important consideration for you, please be aware that Dr. Matthew Hong has recently opened up his new Family Medicine practice (DocMattDirect) alongside mine and is actively enrolling new patients.
 You may also want to check out my friend and fellow DPC practitioner, Dr. Tammi Waters, owner of Olical Health over in Apex.

 Welcome to Slower Medicine.
 I’m Dr. Ken Stone, a board-certified internist, and I specialize in primary care for adults.
 As the name suggests, Slower Medicine isn’t rushed.
 Office visits here are typically 90 minutes long.
 I do it this way to give us both plenty of time — you’ll have time to explain your concerns, I’ll have time to ask questions and do an exam, and we’ll both have time to discuss what might be going on with you (and why) and then construct an individualized plan of care that’s right for you.

 Although I am an internist, my practice style is functional and holistic.
 This means that while I may make use of what conventional medicine has to offer, I don’t just settle for treating individual symptoms as they appear.
 I look beneath surface problems for underlying patterns and explanations that tie things together.